babicb/babicb.github.io/teaching/inseadqm/home.md

 # Applied Quantitative Methods for Management, Economics and Finance

 Welcome to INSEAD's 2019 Quantitative Methods course in the Business Foundations Programme!
 I will post all materials to this page so as to provide a one-stop-shop for lecture notes, handouts, readings, exercises and solutions, cases and solutions, and supplemantary material.

+The materials will also be on the course Canvas page, should you find it easier to retrieve them from there.

 ## Session 1